Healthdirect Free Australian health advice you can count on.

 Key facts

-• Type 2 diabetes develops when the body does not make enough insulin or it does not respond to it effectively.
+• Type 2 diabetes develops when your body does not make enough insulin or it doesn't respond to it properly, leading to high blood sugar levels.

-• Lack of physical activity, being overweight and a poor diet increase the risk of type 2 diabetes.
+• A lack of physical activity, being overweight and having a poor diet are some factors that can increase your risk of type 2 diabetes.

 What is type 2 diabetes?

-In type 2 diabetes, the body’s cells do not respond effectively to insulin.
-This is known as insulin resistance. it causes glucose to stay in the blood, leading to a higher than normal level of glucose in the blood (known as hyperglycaemia).
+In type 2 diabetes, your cells do not respond properly to insulin.
+This is known as ‘insulin resistance'.
+It causes glucose to stay in your blood, leading to high blood glucose levels.
+This is known as hyperglycaemia.

 illustration of diabetes